 Know who you are first

-An important part of the book is the exercise to find yourself.
+An important part of the book and on how to live with intention is the exercise to find yourself.
 He mentions that the understanding of “you” is very diluted from your upbringing, societal norms, and mainstream thought.

 It might not have anything to do with who you truly are underneath.
 Or who you would be happy to be as a person.

 Maybe you would love to be the Alpha male with a harem of women, and roam the world.
-Maybe you would love to go into monk mode for 3 years and develop a connection to the world.
+Maybe you would love to go into monk mode for 3 years, develop a connection to the world, and spend your time finding your mental prime.

 Maybe you would want to be very famous.
 Maybe you rather make decent money unknown.